AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Related Works

-Despite these advantages, natural-language-driven automated simulation based on LLMs still faces significant technical challenges \cite{gao2024large,liu2025large}.
-First, complex simulation environments typically involve multiple platforms, heterogeneous modules, and intricate interface dependencies.
+\textbf{Challenges in Workflow Automation with LLMs.} Complex simulation environments typically involve multiple platforms, heterogeneous modules, and intricate interface dependencies.
 On the one hand, LLMs often lack sufficient relevant domain knowledge; on the other hand, as the workflow becomes longer and more complex, it is harder to maintain structural and dependency correctness.
 Retrieval-augmented generation (RAG) can augment LLMs with externally retrieved domain knowledge \cite{lewis2020retrieval}.
 For example, \cite{11086353} uses RAG to inject power-system-specific coding knowledge into an LLM-based power system simulation framework.
 However, for complex workflows, LLMs still struggle to ensure that retrieved components can be composed into a valid execution pipeline. \cite{fang2025graph} models complex reasoning as a directed acyclic graph (DAG), allowing stepwise decomposition and verification to improve reasoning accuracy.
-Therefore, achieving reliable automation for complex simulation workflows requires not only effective domain knowledge injection but also structural constraints on the retrieval process of LLMs.

-Second, as simulation workflows become increasingly complex, achieving reliable automatic translation from natural-language descriptions into fully executable programs remains challenging \cite{ishibashi2024self}.
-For such complex tasks that are difficult for a single LLM to handle in isolation, multi-agent frameworks offer a promising solution by decomposing the overall problem into more manageable sub-tasks that are addressed collaboratively by multiple specialized agents \cite{li2024survey}.
-Furthermore, agentic systems are capable of reflection, offering the potential to detect and correct errors in generated code \cite{pan2025codecor}. \cite{hua2025socianablatextualgradientmeets} proposes SOCIA (Simulation Orchestration for Computational Intelligence with Agents), a multi-agent framework that iteratively generates, evaluates, and refines simulator implementations through interactive agent collaboration and a Textual Gradient Descent (TGD)–based feedback mechanism.
-Despite these capabilities, ensuring reliable and task-specific simulator construction for building–grid co-simulation under given platforms and configuration constraints remains largely unexplored.
+Moreover, for complex workflows that are difficult for a single LLM to handle in isolation, multi-agent frameworks can decompose the overall problem into more manageable sub-tasks that are collaboratively addressed by multiple specialized agents \cite{li2024survey}.
+By leveraging reflection, agentic systems can detect and correct errors in generated code \cite{pan2025codecor}. \cite{hua2025socianablatextualgradientmeets} proposes SOCIA (Simulation Orchestration for Computational Intelligence with Agents), a multi-agent framework that iteratively generates, evaluates, and refines simulator implementations through interactive agent collaboration and a Textual Gradient Descent (TGD)-based feedback mechanism.